This post may contain affiliate links. Please see my disclosure policy for details.

 Although the white horse is taped off for its protection, you can still see it from the path leading from the visitor car park.

-You’ll notice that the closer you get to the horse, the harder it is to see the shape of it.
+You’ll notice that the closer you get to the horse, the harder it is to see its shape.

 So, it’s best to take some photos at a distance as you walk along.
 It’s amazing to think that this horse has survived for 3,000 years and has witnessed many of England’s turbulent chapters over time.